CONTACT US FOR A FREE CONSULTATION

-Cate is the managing attorney of the San Diego office of Edwards Kirby, LLP.
 Cate represents individuals and groups who have been victims of civil rights violations and negligence by corporations.
-Her civil rights cases span a wide range of issues, including discrimination based on sexual orientation, failures to accommodate individuals with disabilities, the provision of inadequate medical care by a prison for its inmates, and wrongful police actions.
-Cate also works on a variety of cases involving workers’ rights, such as class actions for failure to pay overtime wages, suits for discrimination in the workplace, whistleblower protection matters, and qui tam actions for fraud against the government.
-Cate also represents plaintiffs in cases for negligence, including wrongful death, nursing home neglect, and toxic torts.
-In 2013, Cate was named a “D.C.
+Her civil rights cases span a wide range of issues, including discrimination based on sexual orientation, the provision of inadequate medical care by a prison for its inmates, and wrongful police actions.
+She also works on a variety of cases involving workers’ rights, such as qui tam actions for fraud against the government, suits for discrimination in the workplace, and whistleblower protection matters.
+Additionally, Cate represents plaintiffs in cases for negligence, including wrongful death, nursing home neglect, and toxic torts.
+In 2013, she was named a “D.C.
 Rising Star” by the National Law Journal in recognition of her legal work.